-INTRO2:
+INTRO3:

 Thank you for your help with this important study.
 The survey asks questions about your employment, financial well-being, parenting and co-parenting relationships, involvement with the criminal justice system, and child support.
 It also asks your thoughts and opinions about how to handle various situations.
 Your participation in this survey is voluntary.
 We hope that you will answer all the questions, but you may skip any questions you do not wish to answer.
 Your name will not be included in any written reports and your answers will be kept private to the extent permitted by law.
 This survey will take about 30 minutes to complete.
+So you can see where you are in the survey, a progress bar at the top of the screen will show you how much of the survey you have completed.

 Before we begin, please verify your identity.